PayThePizzo/Predictive-Analysis-Notes/Theory/8 - COLINEARITY.md

 * $X$ is a $n \times p$ matrix
 * $y$ is a $n \times 1$ vector

 This is obviously going to lead to problems if $X^{T}X$ isn’t invertible.

 Similarly, the variance of the estimates:

 $$Var[\hat{\beta}] = \sigma^{2}(X^{T}X)^{-1}$$

 will blow up when $X^{T}X$ is singular.
-If that matrix isn’t exactly singular, but is close to being non-invertible, the variances will become huge.
+Again, if that matrix isn’t exactly singular, but is close to being non-invertible, the variances will become huge.

 ### Quick Algebra Review
 There are several equivalent conditions for any square matrix, say $u$, to be singular or non-invertible: